 It’s one thing to review anime that no one talks about, and that’s pretty fun.
 Chances are if I’m struggling to find content discussing an obscure show that looks cool, there are others just as aggrevated.
 I feel obligated to give these shows some publicity, whether it be good or bad.
 What’s more interesting are the times when the anime I’m reviewing is a more obscure part of a well-known series.

 Recently I had the opportunity to analyze a film for my course on media criticism and decided to write about Ghost in the Shell: Innocence, the sequel to the very influential Ghost in the Shell from 1995.
 Despite having the same director and an impressive visual onslaught, the film has never gotten the same acclaim. after all these years.
 This surprises me, because given the choice between which I like better… I might enjoy Innocence more.

-This is a reworked, SPOILER-FREE version of that essay, so treat this like a review of the film.
+This is a reworked, SPOILER-FREE version of an essay I am wrote for my class on media criticism, so treat this like a review of the film.
 For the UNEDITED ESSAY, click here.Continue reading